kiedtl/roguelike/doc/vaults.md

 # Treasure vaults

-Inspired by TGGW's Golden and Stone Rooms, treasure vaults in Oathbreaker provide the potential of high-value loot, with the downside of being forced to fight all manner of deadly OOD-monsters.
+Inspired by TGGW's Golden and Stone Rooms, treasure vaults in Oathbreaker provide the potential of high-value loot, with the downside of being possibly forced to fight all manner of deadly OOD-monsters.
 Before opening the vault's doors (which will be invariably closed), you'll have to decide whether the possibility of finding yourself in melee range with extremely dangerous enemies is worth the chance of getting some great equipment.
 It's unlikely you'll accidentally enter one, however, as treasure vaults always generate with distinct walls, and the game will warn you before you enter one. **If in doubt, don't open them.** They are completely optional.

 **Vault generation**:
 - More than one vault cannot generate on a floor.